Overview

 Listening to Leaders Survey

-Fielded every three years, our Listening to Leaders survey captures the perspectives and experiences of public, private, and civil society leaders in 148 low- and middle-income countries on a series of topics such as development priorities, donor performance and data uptake.
-It provides a comparative view over time across stakeholder groups, sectors, and geographic regions.
-AidData has fielded four waves of the survey in 2014, 2017, 2020, and 2024.
-The resulting research has been featured in NPR, Bloomberg, Foreign Policy, The Washington Post, and The Guardian.
+Fielded every 3-4 years, our Listening to Leaders survey captures the perspectives of public, private, and civil society leaders in 148 low- and middle-income countries on development priorities, donor performance, and more.
+AidData has fielded four waves of the survey in 2014, 2017, 2020, and 2024—providing a comparative view across stakeholder groups, sectors, and geographic regions.
+Our research has been featured in NPR, Bloomberg, Foreign Policy, The Washington Post, and The Guardian, among others.

 Snap Polls

-Our snap polls facilitate a deeper dive into a specific topic.
-Usually fielded to a small and targeted group of individuals, these short surveys provide additional insights into questions that are uncovered by the large-n Listening to Leaders survey.
-In collaboration with the Brookings Institution, AidData's snap poll on education data garnered insights from over 300 policymakers.
-In collaboration with PARIS21 and Open Data Watch, over 1,000 policymakers shared their views in our snap poll on national statistics.
+Fielded to targeted groups of individuals, these short surveys provide a deeper dive into specific topics to gain valuable insights.
+In collaboration with the Brookings Institution, our snap poll on education data garnered responses from over 300 policymakers.
+In partnership with PARIS21 and Open Data Watch, over 1,000 Global South policymakers shared their views on national statistics in our snap poll.

 Custom Analysis and Advice